 Another gorgeous set from PBTeen!
 If you want to make a statement in your room, this floral and striped bedding combo is a must-have.
 Again, it includes a comforter, sheets, and a pillowcase.
 Perfect for those girly glam vibes.

-This sea-foam green comforter and sham set from American Eagle is Instagram-worthy.
-The subtle medallion pattern adds a little sassiness and would go great with basic pillows or tone down your craziest furry throw blanket.
+This pale gray comforter and sham set from Dormify is Instagram-worthy.
+The subtle eyelash pattern adds a little sassiness to this cute dorm bedding option and would go great with statement pillows and/or your craziest furry throw blanket.

-JCPenney, we are in love with this coverlet set.
-This pink tassel coverlet has just enough texture to be funky and cool without being too loud.
+Urban Outfitters, we are in love with this cute dorm bedding combo.
+This patterned duvet (matching pillows sold separately) has just enough color and variety to be funky and cool without being too loud.
 It has a romantic and bohemian vibe all at once, perfect for creating a relaxed, cool feel in your room.

 More Quick Tips on Buying Dorm Bedding